-The FEMA PDMC Grant Fund, a major fund and an unbudgeted fund, is used to account for the accumulation of resources from the Town's pre-disaster mitigation grant program administered through the Federal Emergency Management Agency ("FEMA").
-These restricted funds are to be spent only in accordance with the grant documents.
+The American Rescue Plan Act (ARPA) Fund, a major fund and an unbudgeted fund, is used to account for the accumulation of resources from the American Rescue Plan Act.
+The revenues are restricted for expenditures in accordance with the terms of the grant agreement and enacting legislation.